HADIA-ZAKIR/Lab3/README.md

-This is second test line for reset
+This line is for amend test